-We have incurred and expect to continue incurring significant expenses associated with our biopharmaceutical research and development activities, including the cost of clinical trials and marketing expenses.
-These expenses adversely affect our current ability to be profitable.
+We have incurred and expect to continue incurring significant expenses associated with our biopharmaceutical research and development activities, including the cost of clinical trials relating to product development and marketing expenses relating to product introduction.
 Products under development may not generate sales for several years or at all.
-We do not have the financial resources to fund concurrently all of our biopharmaceutical product development programs to completion.
-Our ability to continue to fund all of our ongoing research and development activities depends on our ability to generate sales from our biopharmaceutical and antibody products or to obtain financing.
-There can be no assurance, therefore, that we will be able to continue to fund our research and development activities at the level required to commercialize all of our biopharmaceutical product development programs.
-If we are required to reduce the funding for certain of our research and development activities, this could have a material adverse effect on our future prospects.
+We currently do not have the financial resources to concurrently fund all of our biopharmaceutical product development programs to completion.
+Our ability to continue to fund all of our concurrent ongoing research and development activities is currently dependent on our ability to generate sales from our biopharmaceutical and antibody products or obtain financing.
+There can be no assurance, therefore, that we will be able to continue to fund our research and development activities at the level required to commercialize all of our biopharmaceutical product development programs, and if we are required to reduce the funding for certain of our research and development activities, this could have a material adverse effect on our future prospects.

-We may enter into strategic alliances that may not be successful and may adversely affect our ability to develop our products.
+We may enter into strategic alliances which may not be successful and may adversely affect our ability to develop our products.

-We intend to pursue strategic alliances with third parties to develop and/or commercialize certain of our biopharmaceutical products.
-No assurance can be given that we will be successful in these efforts or, if successful, that our collaborative partners will conduct their activities in a timely manner.
-If we are not successful in our efforts, our ability to continue to develop our products may be affected adversely.
-Even if we are successful, if any of our collaborative partners violates or terminates their agreements with us or otherwise fails to conduct their collaborative activities in a timely manner, the development or commercialization of our products could be delayed.
-This might require us to devote significant additional resources to product development and commercialization or terminate certain development programs.
+We are pursuing strategic alliances with third parties for the development and/or commercialization of certain of our biopharmaceutical products.
+No assurance can be given that we will be successful in these efforts or, if successful, that the collaborators will conduct their activities in a timely manner.
+If we are not successful in our efforts, our ability to continue to develop our products may be adversely affected.
+Even if we are successful, if any of our collaborative partners violate or terminate their agreements with us or otherwise fail to conduct their collaborative activities in a timely manner, the development or commercialization of products could be delayed, and we might be required to devote significant additional resources to product development and commercialization or terminate certain development programs.
 In addition, there can be no assurance that disputes will not arise in the future with respect to the ownership of rights to any technology developed with third parties.
-These and other possible disagreements between our collaborative partners and us could lead to delays in the collaborative research, development or commercialization of certain products, or could require or result in litigation or arbitration, which would be time consuming and expensive and could have a material adverse effect on our future business, financial condition and results of operations.
+These and other possible disagreements between collaborators and us could lead to delays in the collaborative research, development or commercialization of certain products or could require or result in litigation or arbitration, which would be time-consuming and expensive and could have a material adverse effect on our future business, financial condition and results of operations.

-We may not be able to develop and commercialize new biopharmaceutical products successfully or in a timely manner, which could adversely impact our future operations.
+We may not be able to successfully develop and commercialize new biopharmaceutical products in a timely manner, which could adversely impact our future operations.